-If you're an international developer looking for a job in Japan, it can be hard to tell what your market rate is.
-Sure, there's data (in Japanese) for the market as a whole, but that doesn't necessarily reflect the kind of positions that international developers hold here.
+If you're an international software developer looking for a job in Japan, it can be hard to tell what your market rate is.
+Sure, there's data (in Japanese) for the market as a whole, but that doesn't necessarily reflect the kind of positions that international software developers hold here.
 So to better shed a light on compensation, I conducted a survey of international developers working in Japan.
 The following results are based on the average total yearly salary (including bonuses) reported by respondents.

 Salary by years of experience in software development

 |2 to 3 years||¥6 million||32 people|

 The compensation for developers participating in my survey is significantly better than that of a typical Japanese one.

 For instance, this 2018 survey conducted by the Japanese government found that the average "System Engineer" (a roughly analogous position to a software developer) in Japan had 12 years of experience and an annual compensation of ¥5.5 million.